A fabulous adventure through the history of France, featuring the Loire Valley exquisite cuisine & fine wines.

 Gourmet Loire Valley is a Lifestyle Vacations original tour departing from Paris, and exploring the region from Orléans to Chinon.
 The route features awesome chateaux, historic towns and villages, and gourmet adventure through cooking classes, visits to producers, and Michelin restaurant experiences.

-Corinne A. Preteur personally escorts this tour which is confirmed with 4 people, and limited to 8 participants.
+Corinne A. Preteur personally escorts this tour which is confirmed with 2 people, and it's limited to 8 participants.

-Welcome to Savigny guesthouse located steps to Chinon, on the chateaux route.
-This entirely renovated manor is privatized for our Gourmet Loire Valley tour.
-It offers 4 elegant and spacious bedrooms with its en-suite private bathrooms.
+This entirely renovated 19th century property pays tribute to the local architecture.
+It offers elegant and spacious bedrooms with its en-suite private bathrooms.
 You will find hairdryer and toiletry products in each bathroom.

 Modern amenities include complimentary tea or coffee making facilities, mineral water, free WiFi internet connection.

 Copious and delicious home-made continental breakfasts are served in the family dining room or on the sunny terrace in spring or summer.
-Continental breakfasts include tea, coffee or hot chocolate, freshly baked cake straight out of the oven, homemade jam, muesli, yogurt, cheese, juice and fresh fruits… and of course French baguette, and croissants.
+Continental breakfasts include tea, coffee or hot chocolate, freshly baked cakes, homemade jam, muesli, yogurt, cheese, juice and fresh fruits… and of course French baguette, and croissants.

-Our program includes visits to 6 different sites, such as Orleans, Villandry, Chinon, Langeais, Chenonceau and Chambord.
+Our program includes visits to historic sites, such as the city of Orleans, the royal abbey of Fontevraud, and the chateaux of Villandry, Langeais, Chenonceau and Chambord.

 OUR FAVORITE CHATEAUX…